Male Circumcision: Medical or Ritual?

 Every person, including infants, has a right to bodily integrity.25 Consent ordinarily has the effect of transforming what would otherwise be unlawful into acceptable conduct.
 The sources of parental and guardian power, including the power to consent to medical treatment of a child, are found in the Family Law Act 1975 (Cth)26 and the common law.

-The majority of the High Court in Marion's Case,27 referring to an earlier decision,28 held that parental consent will not justify all kinds of medical treatment.
+The majority of the High Court in External link Marion's Case,27 referring to an earlier decision,28 held that parental consent will not justify all kinds of medical treatment.
 The majority identified procedures such as clitoridectomy, a form of female circumcision, as not permitted by law regardless of parental consent.29 Brennan J held that the invasion of a child's personal integrity can be justified only if it can be shown that a non-therapeutic purpose possesses some higher value than the preservation of the child's physical integrity.
 He further held:

-"[W]here there is a doubt about the therapeutic character of a proposed procedure, those who would be involved in the procedure may be at risk if they act merely upon a purported authorisation given by the parent or other guardian."30
+[W]here there is a doubt about the therapeutic character of a proposed procedure, those who would be involved in the procedure may be at risk if they act merely upon a purported authorisation given by the parent or other guardian.30

 Modern medical31 and legal32 opinion indicates that ritual male circumcision is non-therapeutic.

-Dean J stated that there is a need to protect the weak and vulnerable from eugenic and utilitarian theories which discount the importance of human integrity and complete personality and which are "repugnant to the standards of our community".33 This need to protect the weak may extend to the vitiated consent of a parent or guardian if ritual male circumcision is found to be against public policy.
+Dean J stated that there is a need to protect the weak and vulnerable from eugenic and utilitarian theories which discount the importance of human integrity and complete personality and which are repugnant to the standards of our community.33 This need to protect the weak may extend to the vitiated consent of a parent or guardian if ritual male circumcision is found to be against public policy.
 In 1993 the House of Lords held that it was not in the public interest that a person should cause actual bodily harm to another for no good reason and, in the absence of such a reason, consent could be immaterial.34 Lord Lowry found that acts which inevitably involve the occasioning of at least actual bodily harm cannot be performed as of right under the law.35 Therefore, ritual male circumcision, which as a surgical procedure necessarily involves actual bodily harm, if performed for no good reason other than traditional societal values, may not be permitted by the law, irrespective of consent to the procedure.

 McHugh J stated that a parent has no authority to consent to medical treatment unless it can be found objectively that the treatment is for the welfare of the child.36 The Family Court in Re Marion (No 2)37 found that the factors in determining the best interests of the child include the individual's particular condition; the nature of the procedure; alternatives to the procedure; the physical, psychological and social implications of the procedure; he nature of any risk involved in the procedure; and the views of parents or guardians with respect to the procedure.
 When comparing the benefits and risks associated with performing ritual male circumcision and not performing ritual male circumcision, the procedure would be unlikely to be found to be in the best interests of the child unless for specific medical reasons.
 Therefore parental consent for male circumcision is likely to be vitiated as not in the best interests of the child, unless the child has a special medical condition.
-McHugh J stated that if a parent purports to give consent to a treatment which is not for the welfare of the child, the consent is of no effect, and that a "person who acts on such 'consent' is guilty of assaulting the child if the treatment involves any physical interference with the child".38
+McHugh J stated that if a parent purports to give consent to a treatment which is not for the welfare of the child, the consent is of no effect, and that a person who acts on such consent is guilty of assaulting the child if the treatment involves any physical interference with the child.38

 The above interpretations by the courts of consent at common law indicate that a parent cannot consent to a medical procedure on a child which is non-therapeutic, unless there are clear benefits for the child.
 The authority also suggests that consent to a procedure which is against public policy or consent to a procedure which is not objectively in the best interests of the child may be vitiated.
 Male circumcision is generally now regarded as a non-therapeutic procedure39 with associated risks and little known benefits.
-Therefore Marion's Case is authority that there may be a risk involved to persons who perform non-medical ritual male circumcision.
+Therefore External link Marion's Case is authority that there may be a risk involved to persons who perform non-medical ritual male circumcision.
 This leads to the conclusion that persons performing ritual male circumcision on purported consent, which is vitiated, may be liable in negligence.

 Adequate information